Skip to main content

 string

 Optional fields are omitted when values are not present.
-The occurred_at field uses the campaign affiliation record’s updated_at timestamp.
+For status events, occurred_at uses the campaign affiliation record’s updated_at timestamp.
+For code_updated, it is the time the code change was committed.

 Example Payloads